Felix Nieder: 2023–2024 Book: When my gay self died and international success

 Beginning in February 2023, reports and documentaries were published by NDR and ARD about his life.

 On August 2, 2023, Nieder published his autobiography When my gay self died.
 In it, he explores his journey as a gay man and grievances in the fashion world.
 The book's premiere took place on the same day in Hamburg in front of an audience and the media.
 In the following days he presented his book on several German talk shows.

 On November 16, 2024, Nieder represented gender fluidity and queer rights at the Global Impact Awards hosted by the United Nations in Bel Air.
 He expressed concerns about the rise of discrimination against divers people and also transphobia in the United States.
 On December 20, Nieder appeared on the cover of the American magazine inspired, distributed nationwide in the United States.

 Since 2025: Second Book: Trauma: Father

+In March 2025, RTL Punkt 12 reported on Nieder, who accused Alice Weidel of "double standards."
+This was followed by hundreds of hate messages and death threats, all of which Nieder filed as official complaints.
+The incident generated widespread media coverage.

 On September 30, 2025, Nieder presented his second book, Trauma: Father – Why childhood wounds make relationships harder and how you can break the cycle of old patterns, published by Malia Verlag.
 It is his first psychoanalytical book with autobiographical self-help elements.